Pometry/Raphtory/docs/reference/graphql/graphql_API.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Upload graph file from a path on the client
+Upload graph file from a path on the client.

 Returns::
 name of the new graph